 Stretch Your Upper Back – mobilizing the thoracic spine takes tension off of the neck muscles.
 Foam roller thoracic extensions are one great way to work on this:

 Move Often – There’s no perfect posture, as any position can cause discomfort if you stay in it for too long.
 Your best posture is your next posture, and we recommend changing positions frequently throughout your day.
 Try not to stay in any one posture for longer than 20-30 min at a time.

 See A Physical Therapist – we recommend seeing a physical therapist who specializes in neck pain and headaches.
-Once the type of headache is properly diagnosed, the treatments can often reduce your headache rapidly and dramatically.
+Once we diagnose the proper type of headache, treatment will often reduce your headache rapidly and dramatically.

 If you would like more information or want to schedule an evaluation, email firstname.lastname@example.org or CLICK HERE to schedule online!
-Dr Jordan Berry of Onward Charlotte specializes in helping individuals suffering from chronic headaches regain their freedom!
+Dr Jordan Berry of Onward Physical Therapy in Charlotte, NC specializes in helping individuals suffering from chronic headaches regain their freedom!